Pokecord-Official/Pokecord-Guide/commands/battle.md

 # Battles

-This command is used for `Player vs Player`, `Cross Server` or `AI Trainer` pokemon battles.
+This command is used for `Player vs Player`, `Cross Server` or `AI Trainer` Pokémon battles.
 The command has two optional arguments, `opponent` and `stake`.

 ## Player vs Player

-To challenge another player for a pokemon battle, the `opponent` option must be specified.
+To challenge another player for a Pokémon battle, the `opponent` option must be specified.
 If the mentioned opponent accepts the challenge before it times out, the battle starts.

 ## Cross Server

-Cross server battles are pokemon battles where two eligible players in different discord servers can battle each other.
+Cross server battles are Pokémon battles where two eligible players in different discord servers can battle each other.
 To start a cross server battle, the command needs to be used without mentioning the `opponent` option.
 :::details Matchmaking
 Cross server matchmaking depends on the following factors:<br>

-1. **Party Generation**: Party generation is equal to 9 if there is a generation 9 pokemon present in the party, otherwise 8.
+1. **Party Generation**: Party generation is equal to 9 if there is a generation 9 Pokémon present in the party, otherwise 8.
 The algorithm will only match players with same party generations.<br>
-2. **Max Party Level**: Max party level is equal to the highest level pokemon in the party.
+2. **Max Party Level**: Max party level is equal to the highest level Pokémon in the party.
 The algorithm will match players with max party level of ± 5.
 3. **Stake Value**: Users will only be matched with an opponent with a stake value of ± 15% of the provided amount unless 0.
 :::
 ::: tip